Skip to content.

 Nobody, we repeat, nobody wants to sit through an hour long call where you list feature after feature.

-So, prospects will appreciate it if you keep your demo short and sweet, focusing on the one or two specific features that can address their pains.
+Prospects spend only about six minutes viewing interactive demos.
+They will appreciate it if you keep your demo short and sweet, focusing on the one or two specific features that can address their pains.

 This will help you ensure that you show buyers only what they need to see and don’t overwhelm them.